dzakharov90/SuricataIPS_Mikrotik/README.md

 ##### MIKROTIK_API_PASS - user password.
 ##### EXTERNAL_ADDR - specify the address of the external interface.
 ##### FWBLOCK_TIMEOUT - blocking time. by default i set 1 hour.
-##### RULES_SIDS - a set of SID rules by which the application will tell the router to add it to the block list address.
+##### RULE_MATCH_REGEXP - a set of regexp rules by which the application will tell the router to add it to the block list address.

 you can get the SID of the rules in a file
 * /var/lib/suricata/rules/suricata.rules